Why It Matters

 How to Engage Your Employer Partners

-Pain points are workforce needs that can serve as a starting point for internal job quality initiatives.
+Pain points are business needs that can serve as a starting point for internal job quality initiatives.
 Examples include high vacancy rates, long time to hire, high turnover, burnout, lack of diversity (overall or in specific positions), or low productivity.
 Employers may struggle with one or more of these issues.

-The US Chamber Foundation's Talent Pipeline Management process is a great resource to assist an employer in thinking through their full business cycle and identifying key challenges.
-The Workforce & Organizational Research Center's Job Maps can also be helpful in considering gaps in employer key performance indicators.
+- The US Chamber Foundation's Talent Pipeline Management process is a great resource to assist an employer in thinking through their full business cycle and identifying key challenges.

 Internal data from the Human Resources Information System (HRIS), performance reporting and other tracking mechanisms - such as turnover, promotion rates, demographics - often demonstrate the severity of the pain point.